JarrentWu1031/CCPL/README.md

 # CCPL: Contrastive Coherence Preserving Loss for Versatile Style Transfer

-This is the Pytorch implementation of our paper: [CCPL: Contrastive Coherence Preserving Loss for Versatile Style Transfer](https://arxiv.org/abs/2207.04808), which is accepted by ECCV-2022 as an Oral paper
+This is the Pytorch implementation of our paper:

+[**CCPL: Contrastive Coherence Preserving Loss for Versatile Style Transfer**](https://arxiv.org/abs/2207.04808), which is accepted by ECCV-2022 as an **Oral** paper

 ```
 @misc{https://doi.org/10.48550/arxiv.2207.04808,